 Remember, the average CTR for display ads is 0.06%.
-As with all marketing channels, it’s worth testing.
+As with all marketing channels, it’s worth testing – especially if you’re building out a robust search engine marketing strategy.
 But it’s important to look at the data.

 Another thing to consider is how your display ads will work in tandem with your SEM funnel and PPC campaigns.
 For example, you might find that targeting users who don’t take action after visiting a PPC landing page can increase the overall ROI of that campaign.

 Your goals are the first part of a well-documented strategy.
 Ensure you’re defining why you’re running ads, what you hope to achieve, and the metrics you’re measuring (which you’ll learn more about later).

 This is the part that can make or break your campaign.
 Without the right targeting, you risk serving your ads to people who simply don’t care about what you have to offer.

 The number of targeting options available can be daunting.
 While the process works in a similar manner to the search network, display targeting goes far beyond keywords.